 - Middle, from ages 75-84.
 Typically, this is when spending will drop as you settle into a simple lifestyle.
 The need to travel, or just the hassle now of doing so, is less exciting and your focus will likely be on more simple things in life.
 Getting the family to come and visit you becomes more appealing and downsizing the house to move to something smaller with less maintenance also appeals to many.
 Sometimes, your body is telling you to slow down a little.
 That said, maintaining regular activity is important as well, though by now you might just need to slow it down a little!
 The slower pace of life at this phase usually means reduced costs.
 Ideally in this stage, health-care costs have been planned because sometimes health issues prompt unexpected spending on healthcare.

-- Late, from age 85 onwards.
+- Late, from age 85 onward.
 At this phase of retirement, chances are you’ve done what you have wanted and are now spending more time at home.
 There is often a transition to managing your own personal circumstances, which can be dominated by managing your health and well-being.
 Over this phase, medical and care expenses can increase.
 Cognitive decline is likely in some form, and careful planning of health care is needed, along with support to manage any assets and investments you may have to help meet these costs.
 Being aware that costs can increase in this late stage of life means holding some of your resources back for use during these years.

 Noting the different spending needs above, studying your options and evaluating your goals are all more important than ever.

 Make it easy

 If you're facing decisions about retirement, contact us for help.
 Our Authorised Financial Advisers can guide you to the best solutions to sustain your retirement income.

 See how you could benefit from expert advice